-Tuberculosis (TB) is a major public health emergency, with thousands of new cases emerging every year.
+Tuberculosis is a major public health emergency, with thousands of new cases emerging every year.
 It is the fourth biggest cause of death in hospital admissions, and the principal cause of mortality among HIV/AIDS patients.

 In collaboration with the national TB programme, our team has been scaling up the capacities for screening, diagnosis, treatment initiation and follow-up in Port Moresby’s Gerehu hospital.
 Mobile teams work in the community to improve patient adherence to treatment.

 The adherence to treatment among patients in PNG is low.
 This is due to difficulty in accessing remote areas and a lack of an effective follow-up system.
-In collaboration with the provincial authorities, we are continuing to develop a decentralised model of care so that people do not need to travel to a medical facility as frequently.